jerhos/ahk_scripts/README.md

 * [ ] Try out a workaround for the Firefox bug
 * [ ] Get [tray_remove.ahk](tray_remove.ahk) to work again (via dll call?)

+## License

+All files  are licensed under the [MIT License](LICENSE) unless otherwise stated.
+Feel free to use them as you wish.

+The files in the [lib](/lib/) folder are licensed under their respective licenses.

 ___

 <sup id="footnote_1">1</sup> Note that this is bugged.
 Sometimes the window is not brought to the foreground.